With how accessible the internet is today, would you believe me if I told you the number of people who go online every day is still increasing?

 Digital Marketing vs. Inbound Marketing

 You’ve probably heard about both, but what’s the difference?
-On the surface, the two seem similar: Both occur primarily online, and both focus on creating digital content and distributing via digital channels for people to consume.
+On the surface, the two seem similar: Both occur primarily online, and both focus on creating digital content and distributing it via digital channels for people to consume.
 So what’s the difference?

 Digital marketing doesn’t differentiate between push and pull marketing tactics (or what we might now refer to as ‘inbound’ and ‘outbound’ methods).
 In other words, digital outbound tactics aim to push a marketing message directly in front of as many people as possible online — regardless of whether it’s relevant or welcomed.
 For example, the irritating, flashing banner ads you see at the top of lots of websites try to push a product or promotion onto people who aren’t necessarily ready to receive it.